QUESTION from Quora: Why does Canada allow so few parents of immigrants to immigrate to the country? Is parental sponsorship a strain on the system?

 If this is coming too late and you have already been scammed - it is highly unfortunate.
 If it is not possible to recoup your funds, you may report your matter to the nearest Canadian embassy or high commission in your country of residence.
 This will at least put them on notice that there is a "ghost" in town.

 You may also report to the CBSA - Canada Border Services Agency Border Watch Line toll-free in Canada at 1-888-502-9060.
 This line is open 24 hours and all calls to it are confidential.
 They will give directions on how best to handle your situation.

 In summary, please make it a habit to always perform your due diligence.
 Ask questions, dig deep, go online and do some research.
 Google is a great resource.....when in doubt google it!

 I don't know if this is just me or if everyone else does this.
 When I meet someone for the first time, and I want to learn more about them - I search for them on Google.
-My friends and most people around me know that I "google" everything, Google hasn't failed me yet.....well maybe it has failed me a couple of times but in most cases, I usually find who or what I am searching for.
+My friends and most people around me know that I "google" everything, Google hasn't failed me yet.....well maybe a couple of times but in most cases, I usually find who or what I am searching for.

 Even when a prospective client contacts me, I "google" them right away.
 In most cases, it helps with client verification and verification of certain facts and claims.